Manage privacy settings for Session Replay

 • Ensure your use of Session Replay complies with data privacy requirements

 This is why Amplitude’s Session Replay feature enables you to specify the types of user data displayed during a replay.
 These privacy settings are flexible enough to adhere to your company’s legal and security requirements, no matter what they are.
-Once they’re set, you can enjoy the peace of mind that comes with knowing that nothing will inadvertently fall through the cracks.
+Once they’re set, you can enjoy the peace of mind that comes with knowing that nothing can inadvertently fall through the cracks.

 Masking levels